Start the trip to Greek Mythology

-Greek mythology, with all these gods, heroes and epic stories, still affects the world around us far beyond the years of antiquity.
-Perhaps the most impressive part of it is the effect it has on our language.
-From everyday words to top scientific texts, myths and phrases from Greek mythology have been put into modern communication for good.
-And the nice thing is, these expressions don't just hold the mystery and magic of old stories. — They also carry timeless truths, lessons that speak to us even today.
+Greek mythology, with all its gods, heroes, and epic stories, continues to influence the world around us far beyond the years of antiquity.
+Perhaps the most striking aspect of it is the impact it has on our language.
+From everyday conversations to leading scientific texts, myths and phrases from Greek mythology have become firmly embedded in modern communication.
+And the beauty of it is that these expressions not only preserve the mystery and magic of ancient stories—they also convey timeless truths, lessons that still speak to us today.

 Gods